 Relevant Statutory Provision and Function Proper Officer(s) document is not open to inspection under Section 100F(1) of the Act because it discloses exempt information of a description for the time being falling within the paragraphs of Schedule 12A to the Act. relevant Chief Officers as appropriate Section 100G the officer who shall maintain a register of the names and addresses of Members and membership of committees, lists of delegation and the like.
-Director of Communities, Environment and Central Section 115(2) the officer to whom money properly due from officers shall be paid Director of Finance Section 146(1) the officer to certify Council's entitlement to securities held in company books and/or dividends/interest arising from securities Director of Finance Section 151 the officer to be responsible for the proper administration of the Authority's financial affairs Director of Finance Section 223 the officer authorising officers to attend court and appear on behalf of the Council under Local Government Act 1972 and the County Courts Act 1984 Director of Legal & HR Section 225(1) the officer with whom a document of any description is deposited pursuant to the Standing Orders of either House of Parliament or to any enactment or instrument and who shall receive and retain documents in the manner and for the purposes directed by the Standing Orders or enactment or instrument, and shall make notes or endorsements on, and give such acknowledgements and receipts, in respect of the documents as may be so directed.
+Director of Communities, Environmentand Central Section 115(2) the officer to whom money properly due from officers shall be paid Director of Finance Section 146(1) the officer to certify Council's entitlement to securities held in company books and/or dividends/interest arising from securities Director of Finance Section 151 the officer to be responsible for the proper administration of the Authority's financial affairs Director of Finance Section 223 the officer authorising officers to attend court and appear on behalf of the Council under Local Government Act 1972 and the County Courts Act 1984 Director of Legal & HR Section 225(1) the officer with whom a document of any description is deposited pursuant to the Standing Orders of either House of Parliament or to any enactment or instrument and who shall receive and retain documents in the manner and for the purposes directed by the Standing Orders or enactment or instrument, and shall make notes or endorsements on, and give such acknowledgements and receipts, in respect of the documents as may be so directed.
 Director of Legal & HR Section 229(5) the officer who shall certify a photographic copy of a document in the custody of the Authority, or of a document which has been destroyed while in the custody of the Authority or of any part of any such document.
 Director of Legal & HR

-Relevant Statutory Provision and Function Proper Officer(s) Section 233 the officer to receive documents required to Director of Legal & HR be served on the Authority Section 234(1) - the officer who may sign any notices, Director of Logal & HP orders or other documents that the Council is Director of Legal & HR required/entitled to give make or issue Section 238 the Officer who shall certify a printed copy Director of Legal & HR of a bye law of the Authority.
-Schedule 12, part 1, para.
-4(2)(b) the Officer who shall Chief Executive sign a summons to attend a Council meeting.
-Schedule 12, part 1, para.
-4 (3) the Officer to whom a Chief Executive Councillor shall give notice in writing desiring Ciliei Executive summonses to attend meetings of the Council to be sent to an address specified in the notice other than his/her place of residence.
-Schedule 14, part 2, para.
-25(7) the officer who shall Director of Legal & HR verify a resolution of the Council under this paragraph (resolutions applying or disapplying provisions of the Public Health Act 1875-1961).
-Section 87(2) the officer responsible for publishing the Head of Electoral Notice of Vacancy for any council seat Services Trottee of vacancy for any council seat Scrvices LOCAL GOVERNMENT ACT 1972 Section 30(5) Officer to whom notice of a Local Chief Executive Government Ombudsman's report is to be served.
-LOCAL GOVERNMENT (MISECELLANEOUS PROVISIONS) ACT 1976 Section 16 Notices requiring details of interest in land Director of Service in consultation with Director of Legal & HR Section 41 the Officer to certify copies of any resolution, Director of Legal & HR order, report or minutes of proceedings of the Authority
+Relevant Statutory Provision and Function Proper Officer(s) Section 233 the officer to receive documents required to be served on the Authority Director of Legal & HR be served on the Admonty Section 234(1) - the officer who may sign any notices, orders or other documents that the Council is required/entitled to give make or issue Director of Legal & HR Section 238 the Officer who shall certify a printed copy of a bye law of the Authority.
+Director of Legal & HR Schedule 12, part 1, para.
+4(2)(b) the Officer who shall sign a summons to attend a Council meeting.
+Chief Executive Schedule 12, part 1, para.
+4 (3) the Officer to whom a Councillor shall give notice in writing desiring summonses to attend meetings of the Council to be sent to an address specified in the notice other than his/her place of residence.
+Chief Executive Schedule 14, part 2, para.
+25(7) the officer who shall verify a resolution of the Council under this paragraph (resolutions applying or disapplying provisions of the Public Health Act 1875-1961).
+Director of Legal & HR Section 87(2) the officer responsible for publishing the Notice of Vacancy for any council seat Head of Electoral Services LOCAL GOVERNMENT ACT 1972 Section 30(5) Officer to whom notice of a Local Government Ombudsman's report is to be served.
+Chief Executive LOCAL GOVERNMENT (MISECELLANEOUS PROVISIONS) ACT 1976 Section 16 Notices requiring details of interest in land Director of Service in consultation with Director of Legal & HR Section 41 the Officer to certify copies of any resolution, order, report or minutes of proceedings of the Authority Director of Legal & HR